Strymon bazochii: Characteristics

 Strymon bazochii generally have metallic, brown wings with speckled, blue hues.
 Their eyes are grey.
 There are slight differences between male and female.
 Male butterflies will display horizontal, white lines on their wings.
 Females do not exhibit this pattern.

 Life cycle

 Metamorphosis

 Like other butterflies, lantana scrub-hairstreaks undergo metamorphosis.
 Eggs are deposited in the plant species of Lantana Urticoides.
 Within an average of thirty-one days, a caterpillar will have grown and begun forming its chrysalis.
-Overtime, the protective layer will harden and exhibit a dark brown color, indicating the imminent emergence of the butterfly.
+Over time, the protective layer will harden and exhibit a dark brown color, indicating the imminent emergence of the butterfly.